rodneyshupe/Cookbook/Recipes/SoupsAndStews/RusticPotatoLeekSoupWithKielbasaAndGarlicToast.rst

 4. Stir in broth, scraping up any browned bits.
 Stir in potatoes and bring to simmer.
 Cover, reduce heat to medium-low, and simmer gently until potatoes are almost tender, 5 to 7 minutes.
-5. Off heat, let sit until potatoes are tender and flavors meld, 10 to 15 minutes.
+5. Off heat, let sit until potatoes are tender and flavours meld, 10 to 15 minutes.
 Season with salt and pepper to taste and serve with garlic toast.